TalhaKhan4/Memory_Game/README.md

 # Memory_Game
-A simple memory game built built using HTML, CSS and JavaScript.
+A simple memory game built using HTML, CSS and JavaScript.